 If your problems are weightless, then there is no reason to tense up in difficult times because there is actually nothing to brace yourself against.
 When there is no longer a force that is restricting or constraining you, then you are free!
 The struggle is over.
 After releasing this imaginary weight, you will still need to solve whatever problem you are facing, but now at least you can be calm and grounded while you figure things out.

 Next time you catch yourself struggling against the pressure, remain present and conscious.
 Instead of tensing up to brace against the weight, breathe and let it go.
 Rather than pulling your energy inwards towards your spine, practice radiating your energy outwards from your center.
 Constriction is a natural reaction when things go wrong, but being constricted doesn't help solve the problem faster- it just makes things more difficult.
 Letting go of the weight won’t stop bad things from happening- life will continue to present you with challenges to overcome.
-But, by releasing this imaginary internal pressure, it will be easier to remain calm and focused in the face of adversity.
+But, by releasing this imaginary internal pressure, it will be easier to remain balanced and focused in the face of adversity.